 Every January, people come up with resolutions they want to stick with throughout the next year.
 But it doesn’t have to be a new year to make positive changes in your life, especially when it comes to taking care of your eyes.
-The American Academy of Ophthalmology has declared 2020 the “Year of the Eye” and to help you take care of yours, we’ve come up with five resolutions you can follow to keep your eyes healthy in 2020 and beyond.
+To help you take care of yours, we’ve come up with five resolutions you can follow to keep your eyes healthy in 2022 and beyond.

 1. Reduce Digital Eye Strain

 Can you remember a time when your life didn’t revolve around technology?
 Now, it seems like you can’t go even a short time without it.
 Many people spend their days staring at their computer and phone, not realizing the impact it has on their eyes.
 Approximately 32.4% of Americans report experiencing digital eye strain.
 The American Optometric Association defines this as “a group of eye and vision-related problems that result from prolonged computer, tablet, e-reader, and cell phone use.”